-The general annual inflation rate in China was 2.6% in 2013 dropping to 2% in 2014 according to the National Bureau of Statistics.
+The general annual inflation rate in China was 2% in 2014 dropping to 1.4% in 2015 according to the National Bureau of Statistics.
 Our results of operations may be affected by inflation, particularly rising prices for parts and components, labor costs, raw materials and other operating costs.
-Recently, concerns have arisen over deflationary pressures in China as a result of weak domestic demand.
-A prolonged period of deflation may result in falling profits, closure of businesses, shrinking employment and increasing defaults on loans by companies and individuals, any of which could adversely affect our business, financial condition or results of operations.
+In 2015, concerns have arisen over deflationary pressures in China as a result of weak domestic and global demand, industrial overcapacity and slumping of global commodities prices.
+A prolonged period of deflation may result in falling profits, closure of businesses, shrinking employment and incomes and increasing defaults on loans by companies and individuals, any of which could adversely affect our business, financial condition or results of operations.
 See "Item 3.
 Key Information - Risk Factors - Risks relating to our company and our business - If China's inflation increases or the prices of energy or raw materials increase, we may not be able to pass the resulting increased costs to our customers and this may adversely affect our profitability or cause us to suffer operating losses."